googol/ts-clean-xml/README.md

 `hasTextValue`: takes a string value and an `XmlElement`, and returns true if the given value is the only content of the element.

+`hasSingleChildMatching`: takes a predicate and an `XmlElement` and returns true if the element has exactly one child element matching the predicate

+`hasAnyChildMatching`: takes a predicate and an `XmlElement` and returns true if the element has at least one element matching the predicate

 #### Selectors

 `getChildElements`: returns all children that are elements for a given `XmlElement`.

+`getChildElementsMatching`: returns all children that are elements for a given `XmlElement` that match the given predicate.

 `getChildElementsNamed`: returns all children that are elements for a given `XmlElement` that have the given name.

 `getFirstChildElement`: returns the first child element of the given `XmlElement` or undefined if there are no children

+`getFirstChildElementMatching`: returns the first child element of the given `XmlElement` that matches the given predicate, or undefined if there are no matching child elements

 `getFirstChildElementNamed`: returns the first child element of the given `XmlElement` that has the given name, or undefined if there are no child elements with that name

 `getSingleChildElement`: returns the only child element of the given `XmlElement` or undefined if there are no or multiple children

+`getSingleChildElementMatching`: returns the only child element of the given `XmlElement` that matches the given predicate, or undefined if there are none or multiple child matching elements

 `getSingleChildElementNamed`: returns the only child element of the given `XmlElement` that has the given name, or undefined if there are none or multiple child elements with that name